astronomer/docs/learn/get-started-with-airflow.md

 ## Step 1: Create an Astro project

 To run data pipelines on Astro, you first need to create an Astro project, which contains the set of files necessary to run Airflow locally.
+This can be done with the [Astro CLI](https://docs.astronomer.io/astro/cli/install-cli).

 1. Create a new directory for your Astro project: